Christmas Day

 After supper he took the cup of wine; and when he had given thanks, he gave it to them, and said, “Drink this, all of you: this is my blood of the new covenant, which is shed for you and for many for the forgiveness of sins.
 Whenever you drink it, do this for the remembrance of me.”

 Gracious God, his perfect sacrifice destroys the power of sin and death; by raising him to life you give us life for evermore.
-Therefore we proclaim the mystery of faith:
+Therefore we proclaim our hope:

 Dying you destroyed our death, rising you restored our life.
 Lord Jesus, come in glory.